Experienced Counsel For Colorado Alimony Conflicts

 In addition to representing an individual at the time initial spousal support orders are set, I represent clients who seek a modification of a spousal support order.
 If a party is failing to fulfill his or her financial obligations regarding spousal support or child support orders, I can petition the court to enforce the order through wage garnishment or some other means.
 I will review the facts of your case, provide a realistic assessment of what you can expect to pay or receive in spousal maintenance and recommend the best steps to take.

-In order to be entitled to an award of maintenance, the spouse seeking maintenance must prove he or she lacks sufficient property to provide for his or her needs and is unable to support himself or herself through appropriate employment, or that the parent is a custodian for a child whose condition makes it inappropriate for the spouse to be required to seek employment outside of the home.
+In order to be entitled to an award of maintenance, the spouse seeking maintenance in a divorce must prove he or she lacks sufficient property to provide for his or her needs.
+He or she must also be unable to support himself or herself through appropriate employment.
+Or, that a parent is a custodian for a child whose condition makes it inappropriate for the spouse to seek employment outside of the home.
 In most cases, a spouse who stayed home to raise children or whose income is significantly less than the other spouse is entitled to spousal support or alimony.

 Under Colorado family law, spousal support is based on a number of factors, including:

 - The standard of living that was established during the marriage